-Now signed to UK label Mercury KX, 2018 has seen the release of Howard’s third solo album Open Heart Story, which explores fragmented relationships, childhood memories and the passage of time.
-He has also toured extensively with shows in Amsterdam, Berlin, Hamburg (Elbphilharmonie), Istanbul, London, Moscow, and Warsaw.
+Signed to UK label Mercury KX, 2018 saw the release of Howard’s third solo album Open Heart Story, which explores fragmented relationships, childhood memories and the passage of time.
+He has also toured extensively with shows in Amsterdam, Berlin, Hamburg (Elbphilharmonie), Istanbul, London, Moscow and Warsaw.

-Howard is one of Australia’s foremost practitioners of contemporary classical music.
-Having already accomplished so much and with more on the horizon, he is set to captivate audiences worldwide.
+Howard is one of Australia’s foremost practitioners of contemporary classical music whose work continues to captivate audiences worldwide.